peternmai/ProjectDrive16_17/software.md

 ![Algorithm Hierarchy](/assets/img/algorithm-hierarchy.png)

-The basic hierarchical structure of our algorithm is shown above and our source code can be found [here](https://github.com/peternmai/ProjectDrive16_17/tree/master/Navigation/src/navigation_stack/src).
+The basic hierarchical structure of our algorithm is shown above and our source code can be found [on our GitHub](https://github.com/peternmai/ProjectDrive16_17/tree/master/Navigation/src/navigation_stack/src).
 A more detailed description of the four main modules are described below.